| | |

 them to be the Lord, and the other two, angels, who afterward went down to Sodom and

 delivered Lot.
-Genesis 18:1,2
+Genesis 18:1,2 An angel

 appeared to Gideon as a man, but afterward made himself known.
 An angel appeared to the